-Unpaved parking lot, gravel path that leads to boardwalk.
+Unpaved parking lot and a gravel path that leads to the boardwalk.

 4535 Byron Rd, Fairborn, OH 45324

-A bridge overlooks the springs — visitors can see the cold clear spring water gushing up and forming the headwaters of Beaver Creek!
+A bridge overlooks the springs — visitors can see the cold clear spring water coming up and forming the headwaters of Beaver Creek!

 August and September are spectacular for blooming prairie and fen flowers.